Building Blocks for a Better Tomorrow

 The Good News

-International Medical Corps runs a clinic called Hegan Health Centre in Mogadishu.
+International Medical Corps supports a clinic called Hegan Health Centre in Mogadishu.
 With a special focus on mothers like Fadumo and their young children, the clinic also supports mothers-to-be throughout their pregnancy and delivery, and offers family-planning services.
 In addition, to make sure more children survive their first years, the clinic screens for and treats malnutrition, and provides children with vaccinations against diseases such as measles.

 Talking about her experience at the clinic, Fadumo says, “Some months ago, I heard my neighbours saying there was a facility that was being supported by an organisation.
 From then on, I started routinely visiting it.
 I used to go there for check-ups, as well as treatment before and after delivering my children.
 At the facility, we are given health talks and encouraged to vaccinate our children.
 We also learn about preventable diseases—such as tuberculosis, whooping cough, diphtheria, polio and measles—that we didn’t know before.
 My two young children completed their vaccines at the facility.
 I have just brought my boy here to get his measles vaccine.”